fakerybakery/fakerybakery/README.md

 ### You can now find me on [Codeberg](https://codeberg.org/mrfakename)!

+### Now working on OpenAssistantKit!

+September 17, 2023: I'm excited to announce that I'm now working on OpenAssistantKit (OAK).
+OAK is currently in development/limited testing, but it aims to create a virtual assistant that can perform tasks, such as checking email, sending messages, and creating calendar events.
+Although OAK is currently closed source, but if it gains enough interest I plan to open-source it eventually.
+[Learn more & Register Interest](https://github.com/fakerybakery/OAK_Interest_Registry_OpenAssistantKit)

 ## :flashlight: Product Spotlight: DeepSearchKit

 Easily integrate semantic search into your projects!
 Stop wasting hours building advanced, slow search algorithms!
 Let AI do the work for you!
 DeepSearchKit is free, fast, and open-sourced, with full GPU acceleration support, easy ways to save your embeddings, and more!
 Install today: `pip3 install deepsearchkit`